OfficeDev/Microsoft-Teams-Samples/samples/bot-task-module/csharp/README.md

 ---
 # Teams Dialog (referred as task modules in TeamsJS v1.x)

-Bot Framework Teams Dialog sample.
+Bot Framework Teams Dialogs (referred as task modules in TeamsJS v1.x) sample.

 This bot has been created using [Bot Framework](https://dev.botframework.com).
-It shows how to fetch a Dialog from Hero Card or Adaptive Card buttons and receive input from the Dialog in the bot.
+It shows how to fetch a Dialog (referred as task modules in TeamsJS v1.x) from Hero Card or Adaptive Card buttons and receive input from the Dialog (referred as task modules in TeamsJS v1.x) in the bot.

 ## Included Features
 * Bots
 * Tabs
-* Dialogs
+* Dialogs (referred as task modules in TeamsJS v1.x)

 ## Interaction with bot
 ![bot-task-module ](Images/Bot_Tab_TaskModule.gif)